 I look forward to hearing The Dark City.

 The Graciela CD sounds great.
 My sister is ridiculously talented.
-I think it’s cool that we are carrying on our father’s legacy and interpreting his music in two totally different ways.
-I know that he would be really proud.
+I think it’s cool that we are carrying on our father’s legacy and interpreting his music in two different ways.
+He would be proud.
 I will be in New York City on June 10th and I’m looking forward to it.

 El Conde Negro (Destiny, 2015)